Who's Behind Listverse?

 If there’s one region that dominated the headlines throughout 2015, it was the Middle East.
 With the Syrian War at its peak and ISIS at its absolute strongest, 2015 was a pivotal year in many ways.
-It was when Europe first grappled with the refugee crisis, as the war in Syria and Iraq forced an unprecedented number of people to flee their homes and countries.
-While attitudes towards immigrants were largely favorable in Europe and the rest of the developed world till then, it was multiple events that happened in 2015 that changed that.
+When Europe first grappled with the refugee crisis, the war in Syria and Iraq forced an unprecedented number of people to flee their homes and countries.
+While attitudes towards immigrants were largely favorable in Europe and the rest of the developed world, multiple events that happened in 2015 changed that.

 For those who may have forgotten, it wasn’t the only major ISIS attack that year.
 From Turkey to Sinai to the USA, multiple attacks were carried out by ISIS (or armed terrorists sworn to them) throughout the world in 2015.
 ISIS may have been all but defeated by now, though that wasn’t the case back then.
 The Paris Attacks, however, changed the world in more ways than any other ISIS attack could.

-Public opinion on refugees – especially in France and rest of Europe – drastically changed following the attacks.
-Many European countries introduced laws that restricted – or flat out prohibited – the entry of refugees immediately after it.
-Far right parties swept through ballot boxes across Europe, claiming more votes and parliamentary seats than ever.
-The debate on immigration has caused some of the most far-reaching events of recent times (like Brexit), and continues to be an important political conversation even in 2019.
+Public opinion on refugees—especially in France and the rest of Europe—drastically changed following the attacks.
+Many European countries introduced laws that restricted, or flat out prohibited, the entry of refugees immediately after it.
+Far-right parties swept through ballot boxes across Europe, claiming more votes and parliamentary seats than ever.
+The debate on immigration has caused some of the most far-reaching events of recent times (like Brexit) and continues to be an important political conversation even in 2019.

 4 2016—The Election of President Donald J. Trump